cekrem/cekrem.github.io/content/posts/beyond-react-memo-smarter-performance-optimization.md

 };
 ```

-The magic here is that `children` is just a prop - but one that React treats specially.
-When `ScrollableWithFloatingNav` re-renders due to scroll events, the `children` elements don't re-render because they're defined outside this component's render function.
+The magic here is that `children` is just a regular prop - React doesn't give it special treatment during rendering.
+The syntactic sugar of nesting content between opening and closing tags (`<Component>Content</Component>`) is equivalent to passing it explicitly as `<Component children={Content} />`.

 This works because React elements passed as props (including `children`) are created in the parent component and simply referenced in the child.
-When the child re-renders, it's using the same element references, so React knows it doesn't need to re-render them.
+When the child re-renders, it's using the same element references, so React knows it doesn't need to re-render them unless the references passed in (`children` or others) have changed.

 ## Why This Works: Elements, Reconciliation and Props